 Role of the economy in society, especially based on studies of markets, organizational sociology, sociology of inheritance, sociological theory

 Imagined Futures in Organizations

-The project picks up an issue emerging from my recent book “Imagined Futures and Capitalist Dynamics” (HUP 2016), a book written during my stay at the IEA in 2012/13.
+The project picks up on an issue emerging from my recent book “Imagined Futures and Capitalist Dynamics” (HUP 2016), a book written during my stay at the IEA in 2012-13.
 While the book investigates fictional expectations in investments, innovation, credit and consumption, it does not pay special attention to organizations and their role in the production of imagined futures.
 During my stay at the IEA I want to focus on writing a paper which looks at business firms.
 The paper addresses two questions.
 First, how and to what extent firms contribute to the production of imagined futures in the economy.
 And second, how firms themselves are organized around fictional expectations as a means to integrate them and give them direction.